 A subsequent attempt to modify the screw in Sacramento produced no better results.

 Although there were probably other weaknesses in the design, the basic problem was that "the largest Baldwin locomotive boiler" powering the plow was too small, which explains its inability to maintain pressure.
-This may have been the reason behind Vulcan's reticence in releasing the device (lack of payment probably entered into this, too.)
+This may have been the reason behind Vulcan's reticence in releasing the device, contractual indemnity notwithstanding (lack of payment probably entered into this, too.)

 Caldwell wisely dismissed his own suit of replevin, which meant that Caldwell was not in legal possession of the plow and could not sell it at the time of the test.
 Vulcan spent nearly three years in court attempting to recover its $8,527.57 investment, but on 18 October 1892 finally prevailed, the details of which are described here in the U.S. District Court's decision.

 Even in the face of all this, Caldwell must have been quite a promoter, because the Central Pacific railroad bought the machine.
 (The fact that a friend of his was a mechanic at the CP probably didn't hurt!)
 But they didn't find it any more satisfactory, and the machine was scrapped in 1894.

-Right: railroads werern't a complete bust for the company.
+Right: railroads weren't a complete bust for the company.
 At the same time Vulcan was wrestling with Caldwell, it was building bridge mechanisms for railroads.
 After this fiasco, railroad construction and repair were an important application for pile driving equipment, and had been before the Caldwell debacle.
 It's important to remember that, before World War II, railroads were the primary mode of long-distance transportation for passengers and freight in the United States.
 This photo shows a Vulcan hammer driving pile for the Missouri Pacific railroad in central Arkansas.